 The main Google’s goal of new Mobile-Friendly Algorithm is to provide better mobile experience and, no doubts, it will be consistent in its efforts.
 So, site owners have no other way out, except of accepting the game rules.

 In this regard, Magento store owners have an excellent opportunity to go mobile easily with iPhone Theme 2.
 It is designed exactly for m-commerce needs satisfaction considering best mobile user experience practices.

 Please visit the product page of this extension, which contains all features and benefits you can get with our product.
-You can also visit our demo store to try in action its highly required functionality .
+You can also visit our to try in action its highly required functionality .

 If you have something to add to this post, share your comments below or contact our support, please.